*Indiana law requires you to buckle up!*

 Community members or guests of Saint Mary's College have the right to appeal any traffic ticket.
 All appeals must be filed within seven (7) days of receipt of the citation.
-Appeal forms can be obtained in the Campus Safety Office or on the Campus Safety web page.
-Upon completion of the appeal form, please submit it to the Campus Safety Office with the attached pink citation you received.
-Any appeal received by Campus Safety more than seven days after the date of citation issuance will be denied.
+Appeal forms must be filed electronically via the the attached link.
+Any appeal received more than seven days after the date of citation issuance will be denied.
 Appeals are heard monthly by the Student Appeals Committee and are final and binding.

-Traffic violation fines may be paid in person at the 1st Source Bank location on campus or mailed to: Saint Mary's College, Business Office, Notre Dame, IN 46556
+Traffic violation fines may be paid in person at the cashier's window at the Student Center First Source Bank or mailed to: Saint Mary's College, Business Office, Notre Dame, IN 46556

 B. Faculty and Staff